+- You can pay by credit card at the end of the online application. - 3.
+Submit an essay.
 The graduate level programs are a rigorous course of study requiring commitment and professionalism.
 Please write an essay that describes your purpose for pursuing this master's degree and why you are a strong candidate for the program.
-Your response should be 500-1,000 words, and include the following:

-- Any relevant academic and/or professional achievements that allow us to understand you as a professional - Specific qualities and/or skills that you possess that can help you excel within this program - Professional and career goals - Your understanding of the program content and how you perceive it will help you to achieve your goals
+Your response should be 500-1,000 words, and include the following: - Any relevant academic and/or professional achievements that allow us to understand you as a professional - Specific qualities and/or skills that you possess that can help you excel within this program (Some food and beverage experience is preferred, but not required.
+Professional experience with transferable skills is highly desirable.) - Professional and career goals - Your understanding of the program content (indicating which track you anticipate pursuing) and how you perceive the program content will help you achieve your goals